TheKing-OfTime/YandexMusicModClient/doc/en/README.md

 ## Install

-> [!WARNING]
-> ### Installing the modification for an unsuitable client version can lead to unpredictable results.
-> Before installing, make sure that the client version and the version for which the modification was made coincide.
-> This can be checked on the Releases page

 0. Download latest Yandex music client from offical site https://music.yandex.com/download/
 1. Open command line (Win + R -> cmd -> Enter)
 2. Execute this command